ofbennett/nhs-prescribing-etl-pipeline/README.md

 Now select the `etl_back_fill_pres_dag_cloud` DAG and turn it "on".
 This should back fill the `pres_fact_table` with all the available past prescription data (excluding the most recent month which was added by the `etl_dag_cloud` DAG).
 If all goes well all the task should run successfully and turn green.

 The Redshift data warehouse is now populated.
-To run some queries I wrote a [Python script](./query_db_cloud.py) which will do this and save the results into the webapp for later visualisation.
+To run some queries I wrote two Python scripts which will do this and save the results into the webapp for later visualisation.
 Run:

 ```
 $ cd ../scripts/
+$ python query_map_db_cloud.py
-$ python query_db_cloud.py
+$ python query_timeseries_db_cloud.py
 ```

-If all goes well you should now be able to run the web app and visualise the results of the queries you just ran!
+These might take a little while to run.
+When they finish, if all has gone well you should now be able to run the web app and visualise the results of the queries you just ran!

 ## How To Run the Web App